Keshavadutta/Grade-8/README.md

-# Grade 8 Projects
+# Grade 8 Code Repository

-## Activities Overview
+Welcome to the Grade 8 Code Repository!
+This repository contains various IoT and electronics activities related to ESP32, Arduino, and other components, along with the necessary library files in the **Library Zip Files** folder.

-In this repository, you'll find several IoT-based projects for Grade 6 students.
-Each project involves using ESP32 and other hardware components to control devices, collect data, and send the data to **Adafruit IO**, a cloud platform.
+## Activities

-### Activities:
+The following activities are included:

-- **ESP_Servo**: Control servo motors using ESP32.
+- **ESP_Servo**: Control a servo motor using the ESP32.
 - **LED**: Simple LED control.
 - **LED_IoT**: Control LEDs remotely over the internet using Adafruit IO.
 - **Moisture Based Watering**: Automate watering based on soil moisture readings.